-9.3 Licensed trade allowance

-- 9.3.1 An allowance of \$21.86 per week will be payable, from the date of certification of this Agreement to any Trade Services Employee who is required to hold a plumber's, gasfitter's or electrical licence and/or registration in order to perform their duties, and to employees who were previously paid the plumbers' over-award (registration) payment on a present incumbent only basis. - 9.3.2 This payment shall not be payable for drainers' or restricted electrical licences, nor more than once for employees who may be licensed in more than one trade as this is recognised in the classification structure.
-This payment absorbs the plumbers' over-award (registration) payment, satisfies the claim for electrical safety allowance in Clause 33.5 of EBA5, and is in lieu of reimbursing employees for the costs associated with obtaining and/or maintaining an electrical, plumbing and/or gas fitting licence.
-Reimbursement for the costs associated with maintaining an electrical contractors' licence will continue to apply for employees required by the employer to possess an electrical contractors' licence.
+- 9.3.1 A 25% night work allowance, in lieu of any shift or other special allowance that might otherwise have been paid, is payable for all ordinary time worked between 6pm and 6am by employees engaged on traffic signals. - 9.4 Licenced trade allowance - 9.4.1 An allowance of \$21.86 per week will be payable to any Trade Services Employee who is required to hold a plumber's, gasfitter's or electrical licence and/or registration in order to perform their duties, and to employees who were previously paid the plumbers' over-award (registration) payment, on a present incumbent only basis. - 9.4.2 The licenced trade allowance shall not be payable for drainers' or restricted electrical licences, nor more than once for employees who may be licensed in more than one trade as this is recognised in the classification structure.
+This payment absorbs the plumbers' over-award (registration) payment, satisfies the claim for an electrical safety allowance in clause 33.5 of EBA5, and is in lieu of reimbursing employees for the costs associated with obtaining and/or maintaining an electrical, plumbing and/or gas fitting licence.
+Reimbursement for the costs associated with maintaining an electrical contractors' licence will continue to apply for employees required by the Council to possess an electrical contractors' licence. - 9.5 Other Award Allowances - 9.5.1 The following Award allowances will continue to apply where employees meet the stated Award requirements: - 9.5.2 Tool allowance of \$25.80 per week for all trades, but shall not be paid while employees are absent on Annual Leave. - 9.5.3 Meal allowance of \$12.35.
+If the meal allowance is increased by General Ruling during the life of this Agreement the increase will be passed on. - 9.5.4 First aid allowance as provided by the Award. - 9.5.5 Leading hand (and special responsibilities) allowance, as provided by the Award. - 9.6 Building trades obnoxious or toxic substances allowance

-9.4 Tool allowance

-Tool allowance of \$23.30 per week for all trades, but shall not be paid while employees are absent on Annual Leave.

-9.5 Meal allowance

-Meal allowance of \$12.10.
-Provided that during the life of the Agreement if the meal allowance is increased by general ruling the increase will be passed on.

-9.6 First aid allowance